 Mental Health Issues

-Finally, soy consumption has long been associated with ADD/ADHD, depression, anxiety, dementia, and other mental health issues.
+Finally, soy consumption has long been associated with various mental health issues.

 And the newest research shows that it can also aggravate seizures as well.